Search efforts continue at petrol station blast site as three deaths confirmed

 Irish police confirmed the three fatalities late on Friday night as search efforts continued for others feared missing.

-The major emergency response operation involving first responders from both sides of the Irish border was expected to continue through the night.
+A major emergency response operation involving first responders from both sides of the Irish border extended through the night and was continuing on Saturday morning.

 Among those gathered at the scene cordon on Friday night were relatives of people believed to have been in the buildings at the time.

+Sniffer dogs are being used amid the rubble.
+At one point on Friday night all machinery was turned off and onlookers were asked to remain completely silent as rescue workers attempted to detect survivors beneath the debris.

-Irish premier Micheal Martin said it was the “darkest of days” for Donegal and Ireland.
+Irish premier Micheal Martin said Friday was the “darkest of days” for Donegal and Ireland.

 “My thoughts and prayers are today with those who have lost their lives, and those injured in the devastating explosion in Creeslough,” said the Taoiseach.